Our client was involved in two separate accidents, the first at the end of March, 2006 and the second at the end of May, 2007.

 In the first accident, the gross recovery was $34,000.

-In the second accident, the defendant had no insurance, so we made a claim against our client's un-insured carrier, Amica Insurance.
+In the second accident, the defendant had no insurance, so we claimed our client’s uninsured carrier, Amica Insurance.
 The case settled at mediation for $18,000 (gross) but our client had already used up $5,000 of that money because he had medpay coverage, rather than the recommended personal injury protection coverage.

 There were a couple of significant takeaways from this case: